bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/Qfield.md

 ## What is QFIELD

 QField is a mobile application built on QGIS open source software platform.
-The user makes a mapping project in QGIS then converts it to a QFIELD mobile project.
+The user makes a mapping project (.qgs project) in QGIS then converts it to a QFIELD mobile project.
 The user can then assess or collect data in the field and then syncronize it back to the master QGIS data sources that the mapping project was created from.
 The Qfield interface is simple to use as most of the set up is completed in the QGIS project before exporting to a QField project.

 Currently Qfield is only built for Android operating systems, though Apple IOS is currently in development.